 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

-For more information on the Deakin Admissions Policy visit The Guide.
+For more information on the Admission Criteria and Selection Policy visit The Guide.

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

 You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.